Hiking the Camino de Santiago

 Opts out are available every two hours during each of the 6 Camino days.
 Nevertheless, this itinerary is focused more on the activity of walking/hiking than the typical walking adventure.
 The walk route itself is an introduction to the history, culture, and natural beauty of Portugal and Spain, but the activity of being off the bus and walking/hiking is the core of the experience.

-Long Distance Walking Tours are, as the name implies, focused more on longer walks and less on sightseeing activities using a motorcoach.
+Long Distance Walking Tours are, as the name implies, focused more on longer walks and less on sightseeing activities that use a motorcoach.
 In some cases, sections of well-known long-distance trails are featured, such as the Appalachian Trail or Spain’s Camino de Santiago.

 The general idea is to enjoy the attributes of longer walks: more time in nature, the sense of accomplishment gained by covered longer distances, and, in some cases, a pilgrimage objective that has religious benefits derived from staying the course towards an objective with time for contemplation and prayer along the way.

-In the case of the Camino Portuguese featured on this tour, we are walking an average of 20 kilometers (about 12 miles) per day for 6 consecutive days.
+In the case of the Camino Portuguese featured on this tour, we are walking an average of 20 kilometers (about 12 miles) per day for 6 days, with a rest day embedded in the middle.
 A couple of days at the beginning and end of the itinerary are devoted to gathering and sightseeing/educational activities.

 Opt Out Opportunities

 Throughout the six days of our Camino experience walkers are encouraged to monitor and manage their energy and participation.
-Though the itinerary is centered around hiking the Camino each day for the distances listed, opt outs are available approximately every two hours.
+Though the itinerary is centered around hiking the Camino each day for the distances listed, opt outs are available every two to three hours.

-Our bus and one of our guides will take opt out hikers to visit points of interest that lie within a short distance from our Camino route.
-They will not, however, be transported to the hotel until the end of that day’s walk when opt out walkers rendezvous with full walk hikers for a return to our hotel.
+Our bus and one of our guides will take opt out hikers to the next opt out point or meeting point along the Camino.
+Hikers will not, however, be transported to the hotel until the end of that day’s walk when opt out walkers rendezvous with full walk hikers for a return to our hotel.

 The plan will fluctuate each day according to the route and opportunities along the route.
 For example, some lunches will be taken together in tapa bars along the way before the end of walk rendezvous for that day.